FLClab/2-Species-SPLIT-STED/README.md

 The source code `2 Species SPLIT-STED` relies on Python scientific librairies.
 The source code was tested in a Python 3.11 environnement.
 We provide a `requirements.txt` file to facilitate the installation of the necessary dependencies.

 Assuming the users have a working installation of Python on their computer (we recommend using Anaconda.
-See [installation instructions](https://docs.anaconda.com/anaconda/install/)), and either cloned or downloaded the files in this repository on their computer, the users should create a new Python 3.11 environnement to avoid impacting on other file dependencies.
+See [installation instructions](https://docs.anaconda.com/anaconda/install/)), and [cloned](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository on their computer, the users should create a new Python 3.11 environnement to avoid impacting on other file dependencies.

 The following lines create a new environnement called FLIM, containing the necessary dependencies. `requirements.txt` is the path to this file obtained from this repository.
 ```bash